plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 You'll see a key sequence of the character in mini buffer.
 If you run `M-x qualy-show-key` on say `∸`, you will see `\.-` for the character.

-We write `C-b` to stand for control-b, and similarly.
-One can also navigate left and right by typing the digits that appear in the displayed list.